jia-wei-00/Web-App-Kiosk-Documentation/README.md

 1.  **Performance Audits with Developer Tools:**

-    *   **Google Lighthouse:** This is your primary tool.
-Run Lighthouse audits (within Chrome Developer Tools or online at PageSpeed Insights) on your web app, specifically on mobile simulations (e.g., set network throttling to "Slow 3G" and CPU throttling to "4x slowdown").
+    *   **Google Lighthouse:** Run Lighthouse audits (within Chrome Developer Tools or online at PageSpeed Insights) on web app, specifically on mobile simulations (e.g., set network throttling to "Slow 3G" and CPU throttling to "4x slowdown").
 Pay close attention to:

         *   **First Contentful Paint (FCP):** When the first text or image is painted.